 TH: Yes, I’m sure we would’ve gotten more love if we had stayed together longer and I wish we could have stayed together longer.
 When Mitch was traded, that was the end of us and what we had going on.
 If Mitch would’ve stayed, we would’ve gotten Alton Lister back healthy – he had tore his Achilles.
 If we had stayed together and had Alton back healthy that next year, we would’ve done something.
 It was short-lived, but that’s what happens.
 That’s the business of the NBA.
 It hurt us at that particular time and we never did fully recover [as a team], to tell you the truth.

 Today, I hear some people say, “Oh, Warriors fans are a bunch of bandwagon fans.”
 I think Golden State’s core fans are really loyal and passionate.
 I saw that fan base show tremendous support year after year for struggling teams.
 Sure, there are some bandwagon fans in recent years, but that’s the case with any great team.
-Based on your experiences with Bay Area fans, how do you react when you hear people make comments like that?
+Based on your experiences with Bay Area fans, how do you react to comments like that?

 TH: I take exception to that and that’s like a slap in the face.
 Warriors fans are not bandwagon fans.
 Warriors fans are just like Boston Celtics fans, just like New York Knicks fans, just like Los Angeles Lakers fans.
 These are really loyal fans who understand the game.
 They’ve been through a lot of ups and downs.
 They’ve seen some great teams and great players, but they’ve supported the team when they’ve struggled too.
 They really understand the game – they know who can play, who can’t play, who’s dogging it.
 These fans are very logical and smart.
 They’re basketball people.
 When people say they’re bandwagon fans or say they aren’t loyal to the Warriors unless they’re winning, they’re just wrong and I take exception to that.
 That’s a slap in the face.
 It’s not right.
 These fans are loyal!
 I’ve been there and I’ve seen it.
 They cared for us back when we were playing in the ‘90s and they helped us win games.
 They were always there for us and embraced us with open arms.
 Anyone saying those things is wrong.
 If you’re saying those things, you don’t know the Bay Area fans and you haven’t been out here enough.